What is ADB on Android and what can you do with it?

 If not, well, things get a little more complicated because it likely requires an OEM driver from the Android device’s manufacturer.
 The good news is that Google has a page that links to most Android manufacturers and their driver downloads.
 Be sure that if you do install a specific USB driver that your operating system is actually using that driver for the connected Android device, and not a generic driver (which an OS like Windows may prefer).

-How to use ADB for Android app debugging and testing
+How to use ADB in Android Studio for Android app debugging and testing

 Usually, the debugger will automatically detect the best mode to run in, depending on which programming language you primarily use for your app.
 You can select your preference, though, and switch between Java, Native (for C and C++), or Dual (for both).